pallet/pallet-fsmop/README.md

 parallel and wait for them to all complete, and `reduce*`, that will thread results through a sequence of FSMs.

+### Running a FSM

+A FSM configuration can be run by the `operate` function.
+The function returns a FSM `Operation` object that can be used to obtain the state of the FSM operation via the `Control` protocol.

+You can wait for the FSM to complete by deref'ing the FSM operation.

 ### Inspection

 The `report-operation` function can be used to inspect the state of an operation that is running.

 ## Installation